freenode/web-7.0/content/kb/connect/chat.md

 freenode provides SSL client access on all servers, on ports 6697, 7000 and 7070.
 Users connecting over SSL will be given user mode +Z, and _is using a secure connection_ will appear in WHOIS (a 671 numeric).
-Webchat users will not currently appear with +Z or the 671 numeric, even if they connect to webchat via SSL.

 In order to verify the server certificates on connection, some additional work may be required.
 First, ensure that your system has an up-to-date set of root